skooter500/GE1-2021-2022/README.md

 git checkout -b mylab2
 ```

-If you are on a lab computer, you might need to clone your forks.
-I have updated my version of Unity to be the same as the version installed in the labs, so opening the project should be fast now.
+If you are on a lab computer, you will need to clone your forks.
+I have updated my version of Unity to be the same as the version installed in the labs, so opening the project should be fast now!

 Open the scene lab2 to get the starter scene and code for today.
 You should modify the scripts in the scene so that it does this (click for video):